JMS Bridge Extension Swiftlet

 Overview

 The JMS Bridge Extension Swiftlet enables message bridging between SwiftMQ and external JMS servers.
-It supports bidirectional transfer of messages between local SwiftMQ queues or topics and remote JMS destinations, using configurable bridging definitions.
-The Swiftlet manages connection setup, message flow, and operational monitoring for each bridge instance.
+It supports bidirectional transfer of messages between local SwiftMQ queues/topics and remote JMS destinations using configurable bridging definitions.
+The bridge is highly flexible, supporting custom object factories for remote resource lookup and robust connection management with retry and monitoring capabilities.

 Features